Doctor Aunty: Deepak Budki

 were keen to visit famous tourist spots in and around Srinagar.

-dressed in an ordinary cotton saree, looked an embodiment of love, kindness, and
+Aunty, a simple, medium-sized, affable lady, dressed in an ordinary cotton saree, looked like an embodiment of love, kindness, and compassion.
+On seeing her, nobody could imagine that she was a very successful Gynaecologist in Delhi.

 During my very first meeting with her, I was